Skip to main content

 Peter Black

-Dr. Peter Black is a Senior Research Scientist at the Vancouver Prostate Centre and Professor in the Department of Urologic Sciences at the University of British Columbia.
-He has a translational research interest in bladder cancer with a focus on resistance to chemotherapy and immunotherapy and the development of novel targeted therapies to overcome resistance.
+Dr. Peter Black is Director of the Vancouver Prostate Centre, and Professor and Head of the Department of Urologic Sciences at the University of British Columbia.
+He holds the Goldenberg Family Chair and the Stephen Jarislowsky Chair in Urologic Sciences.
+Dr. Black has a clinical subspecialty interest in the treatment of urologic cancers, including especially bladder and prostate cancer.
+He leads a translational bladder cancer research program focussed on treatment resistance and the development of novel therapies to overcome resistance.

 Dr. Black is Surgical Oncology Co-Chair of the NCI Bladder Cancer Task Force and Chair of the AUA Research Grants & Investigator Support Committee.
 He is Chair of the Canadian Bladder Cancer Network and General Secretary of the International Bladder Cancer Network.
 He is the Editor-in-Chief of the Société Internationale d’Urologie Journal.